How to Grow Sweet and Tender Red Russian Kale

 This cultivar has similar requirements to other types of kale.
 It should be planted in full sun and provided with about half an inch of water a week.

-‘Red Russian’ is cold hardy, just like other varieties.
-It can tolerate some heat, but it does best in colder conditions.
+‘Red Russian’ is cold hardy, it can tolerate some heat, but it does best in colder conditions.
+In fact, a light frost can increase its sweetness.

 Get more tips for planting and growing in our general guide to growing kale.

-This type of leafy green vegetable is also susceptible to damage from insects including aphids and cabbage worms.
+This vegetable is susceptible to damage from insects including aphids and cabbage worms.

-Be sure to read labels carefully, and utilize products that are certified as food safe.
+Be sure to read labels carefully, and use products that are certified as food safe.

-Whether you transplant or directly seed, baby kale of this variety is ready for harvest 25 days after sowing, and full-sized leaves can typically be harvested after 50 days.
+Whether you transplant or directly seed, baby ‘Red Russian’ kale is ready for harvest 25 days after sowing, and full-sized leaves can typically be harvested after 50 days.

-Due to the shortening days of fall, your plants will mature more slowly in the fall than in the spring.
+Your plants will mature more slowly when planted in the fall than in the spring.

-This variety is harvested in the same way as other types of kale.
-One important tip to remember is to only harvest the outer leaves, and never the interior portions of new growth.
+‘Red Russian’ is harvested in the same way as other types of kale.
+One important tip to remember is to only harvest the outer leaves, leaving interior portions of new growth.

 This allows the plant to continue to produce new leaves, providing you with multiple harvests.